Introduction: Open Vulnerability Assessment Language (OVAL)

 The OVAL language is a pre-defined standard that can be used to describe the expected state of resources such that the tools function as OVAL interpreter could understand and scan the desired targets (there are a few OVAL interpreters such as “OpenSCAP (oscap)”, “jOVAL” which we would be discussing further).
 These expected states are a set of instructions defined in a standard XML schema called “OVAL Definitions” and the file be called an OVAL Definitions file.

-A file can comprise one or more OVAL definitions and each of these definitions can have one or more tests describing desired configuration of a system by using logical assertions as shown in Fig-1.
+A file can comprise one or more OVAL definitions and each of these definitions can have one or more tests describing desired configuration of a system by using logical assertions.

 Primarily there are four types of OVAL Definitions denoted in an attribute ‘Class’ while writing the definitions, as follows: